 The Forteresse Imperiale Garrison is the Quebec chapter of the 501st Legion.
 It was founded in 2009 as a sub-group (squad) of the Canadian Garrison.

-In 2016, the Forteresse Imperiale participated in over 50 events.
+Every year, the Forteresse Imperiale participates in over 50 events.
 The most important of those is without a doubt the Montreal Comiccon, which is held every July at the Palais des Congrès.

-For that event, and also the Quebec-city Comiccon, the Forteresse created a life-size replica of Han Solo frozen in carbonite.
+For that event, and also the Quebec-city Comiccon, the Forteresse created a life-size replica of the Emperor's Throne Room from The Return of the Jedi.
 It has been used ever since as a backdrop for our photo booth where people can get their pictures taken with us in exchange for a voluntary donation to a charity organization.

-Other notable events include the Montreal St-Patrick’s Day parade, visits at children’s hospitals, and of course in theatres when new movies are released.
+Other notable events include the Montreal Santa and St-Patrick’s Day parade, visits at children’s hospitals, and of course in theatres when new movies are released.

 The Forteresse Imperiale also has the privilege of having other groups with them during events.
 With these allies, the club is able to offer a wider and more complete experience to the public.

 The Rebel Legion is the sister-club of the 501st Legion.
 Unlike the 501st, which specializes in the villains of Star Wars, the Rebel Legion represents the heroes of Star Wars with the Rebel Alliance, the Resistance, the Jedi, and other characters of the Old Republic.